HBDCA is pleased to announce the launch of LIBERTY, a dedicated provision under the HBDCA banner servicing the needs of the Infected Blood community.

 If you or your close family members: spouse, partner, parent, widow, adult child would find our support helpful, please see further details on our Counselling page, for details of how to apply.

 We realise that this has been a long time coming, and we at HBDCA Liberty are committed to helping as many people as possible access psychological care.
-Despite lack of funding, we have continued to support the Infected Blood community and we will continue to advocate for further funding to ensure this crucial support continues.
+Despite lack of funding to date, we have continued to support the Infected Blood community.
+We will continue to advocate for further funding to ensure this crucial support continues beyond what has been made available for those eligible by the Terence Higgins MacFarlane Trust scheme.